pioneertrack/django-jobsite-mvp/README.md

 `profile_update`: generates inline form based on whether or not user is founder.
 If new data is POSTed then write to database.

-`get_user_view`: view someone elses profile based on user id in the URL string.
+`get_user_view`: view someone else's profile based on user id in the URL string.

 `index`: main page and search logic.
 The POST received from the search form has the following parameters: